fa7ad/reasonable-hackernews/README.md

 ~~The state management is done through *reductive* (a rewrite of Redux in ReasonML) and ReduxThunk.~~

 The state management this time around is completely done through `React.useReducer` and the Context API.
-This is simply because the ReScript ecosystem for React is currently lacking support for any good state management solution (such as Redux) ((completely my personal opinion)).

 ## Tooling
 This project uses [create-react-app](https://create-react-app.dev/) along with the ReScript compiler, and `npm-run-all` to facilitate running both simultaneously.